+86 755 8671 9955

 • Module fragmentation makes full deployment complex

-• Licensing model is confusing to navigate
+• Licensing model is difficult to navigate without a partner

-• Implementation requires skilled Dynamics partners
+• Implementation requires skilled Dynamics consultants

-Pricing: Business Central starts around $70/user/month.
-Dynamics 365 Finance starts around $180/user/month.
+Pricing: Business Central starts around $70 per user per month.
+Dynamics 365 Finance starts around $180 per user per month.

 4. Workday